shelleyolivia/learn-tutorials/polygon/launch-a-full-stack-dapp.md

 You can view the entire code [here](https://github.com/maticnetwork/ethindia-workshop/blob/master/contracts/Airbnb.sol).

-Once you have the contract code ready, next steps would be to deploy the code on a testnet and test its working.
+Once you have the contract code ready, next steps would be to deploy the code on a testnet and test it's working.

 # Deploy and Test